open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 :   Similarly, the elements of the `ORDER BY` list are interpreted in much the same fashion as elements of an `ORDER BY` clause, except that the expressions are always taken as simple expressions and never the name or number of an output column.

 ORDER BY
 :   The elements of the `ORDER BY` clause define how to sort the rows in each partition of the result set.
-If omitted, rows are returned in whatever order is most efficient and may vary. **Note:** Columns of data types that lack a coherent ordering, such as `time`, are not good candidates for use in the `ORDER BY` clause of a window specification.
+If omitted, rows are returned in whatever order is most efficient and may vary. > **Note** Columns of data types that lack a coherent ordering, such as `time`, are not good candidates for use in the `ORDER BY` clause of a window specification.
 Time, with or without time zone, lacks a coherent ordering because addition and subtraction do not have the expected effects.
 For example, the following is not generally true: `x::time < x::time + '2 hour'::interval`

 frame\_clause
 :   The optional `frame\_clause` defines the *window frame* for window functions that depend on the frame \(not all do\).
 The window frame is a set of related rows for each row of the query \(called the *current row*\).
 The `frame\_clause` can be one of